 - Faded areas, as chemicals could have been used to remove information.

-- When accepting a bank-guaranteed or bank-issued cheque, remember that the issuer might give you this cheque, wait for you to release the goods and then quickly cancel the cheque for a false reason.
+- When accepting a bank-guaranteed or bank-issued cheque, remember that the issuer might give you this cheque, wait for you to release the goods and then quickly cancel the cheque for some fictitious reason.

 - When accepting a cheque, don’t release goods until the funds have been paid into your account or request a special clearance from the bank on the cheque deposit in question.